-- (a) (b) As certified by the Fort Bend Central Appraisal District (the "Appraisal District").
-See "TAXING PROCEDURES." - Provided by the Appraisal District as a preliminary indication of the 2021 taxable value as of January 1, 2021.
-Such value is subject to property owner protest and Appraisal District review and downward revision prior to certification.
-No tax will be levied on such amount until it is certified in the fall of 2021. - Includes the Bonds and the Outstanding Bonds.
-See "Outstanding Debt" herein. - (c) (d) See "Estimated Overlapping Debt" herein. - Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on (e) parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to the Outstanding Water, Sewer and Drainage Bonds, and a pro rata portion will be allocated to the Outstanding Road Bonds and the Bonds.
+(f) Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to the Outstanding Water, Sewer and Drainage Bonds including the Bonds, and a pro rata portion will be allocated to the Outstanding Road Bonds.
 See "Outstanding Debt" herein.
-The Water, Sewer and Drainage Debt Service Fund is not pledged to the Outstanding Road Bonds or the Bonds nor will funds deposited into the Road Debt Service Fund be pledged to the Outstanding Water, Sewer and Drainage Bonds.
+The Water, Sewer and Drainage Debt Service Fund is not pledged to the Outstanding Road Bonds nor will funds deposited into the Road Debt Service Fund be pledged to the Outstanding Water, Sewer and Drainage Bonds or the Bonds.

-The District will capitalize twelve (12) months of interest from Bond proceeds.
-See "USE AND DISTRIBUTION OF BOND - (f) PROCEEDS."
+(g) The District will capitalize twelve (12) months of interest on the Bonds that will be deposited in the Water, Sewer and Drainage Debt Service Fund.
+See "USE AND DISTRIBUTION OF BOND PROCEEDS."